tc39/proposal-smart-pipelines/readme.md

 )
 ```

 The code above could be much terser and (literally) straightforward.
 This proposal’s smart pipe operator would allow the piping of data through expressions.
 This terseness would make both reading and writing easier for the JavaScript programmer.
+It is statically rewritable into already valid code, it has zero runtime cost.

 ```js
 stringPromise